 This story is an embarrassing piece of personal history.
 I was in junior high school when they decided to raise the bus fares.
 One of the students was a real activist and she organized a rally to protest.

-angier3824 Premium Member over 1 year ago
+angier3824 Premium Member about 2 years ago

 When I was in eighth grade (1971) the dress code at my northeast Indiana, white-only public junior high said girls must wear skirts.
 My girlfriends and I “organized” and wore pants/jeans on the last day of the school year.
 Nothing was said at school (at least within our hearing) by the teachers.
 They were probably just counting the hours, too tired to send us to the principle’s office.
 When my parents received my report card via US mail, I had been given a “D” in conduct.
 No punishment from parents.
 Protests were common those days.
 I continue to protest when I feel things are not fair/right.